exothium/discord-bot/README.md

 # or
 yarn install
 ```

+Run `!insertTweets` and `!insertLikes` to get all the tweets and likes into the database, respectively.
+Every time you wanna see how many likes a user has on that page, run the following command:

+``shell
+!twitter *username*
+``

 # Variables
 To make this bot work, you'll need to set up some variables first, you can create a `config.json` file inside the root of your repository with the following JSON as an example: